NaSHA's Shooting Horse Schools

 In-Person, Structured Learning for Riders and Shooting Horses

-NaSHA's Shooting Horse Schools are designed to provide riders and horses with clear, fun learning experiences that support long-term development in mounted shooting and meet riders where they are.
+NaSHA's Shooting Horse Schools are designed to provide riders and horses with clear, fun learning experiences that support long-term development in the shooting horse discipline and meet riders where they are.

 NaSHA is headquartered in central Missouri and actively hosts Shooting Horse Schools throughout the Midwest.
 These clinics are led by NaSHA leadership—experienced clinicians who have successfully taught hundreds of horses and riders across the country and presented the shooting horse discipline in front of thousands of spectators, including at the Midwest Horse Fair.

-While NaSHA’s broader mission is to support instructors nationwide, clinics hosted directly by NaSHA offer the opportunity to learn from the source of the materials.
+Shooting Horse Schools are NaSHA’s clinic format—structured, horse-first, and level-appropriate.
+While NaSHA’s broader mission is to support instructors nationwide, schools hosted directly by NaSHA offer the opportunity to learn from the source of the materials.

 Each school fits within NaSHA’s broader Rider Progression framework, helping participants understand where they are, what they are learning, and what comes next.